CUBRID/cubrid-manual/en/sql/function/numeric_fn.rst

 .. function:: FLOOR( number_operand )

     The **FLOOR** function returns the largest integer that is not greater than its argument.
 The data type of the return value is the same as that of the argument.
+When you input the string which cannot be transformed into the number, it returns an error if the value of **return_null_on_function_errors** in **cubrid.conf** is no(the default), or returns NULL if it is yes.

     :param number_operand: An operator which returns a numeric value
     :rtype: same as that of the argument